Some links below are affiliate links; click them for more information. Click here to become an affiliate of my own

 - Sign up for web hosting and domain name registration through a very reliable host that won't crash.
 My recommendation is Dreamhost.
 There are cheaper options available out there, but Dreamhost have practically no down time ever, incredible customer service, and their servers can withstand immense traffic without crashing.
 When my site was just a few months old, one of my blog posts went viral on stumbleupon, sending me over 100,000 visitors in a very short time, but my host handled it great!
 (Very few hosts can say this, and my previous one was crippled in a similar situation) Test it out for a two week free trial before you decide to stick with them.

 - Within the very user friendly Dreamhost interface, go to the one click WordPress installation.
 WordPress is by far the most superior platform to run a blog from, and it can be used entirely for free when you have your own server.
 Note that there is also a free wordpress.com alternative, but if you want to run a site with a lot of design options and interesting features and with your own unique domain name, it really must be self-hosted.

 - While some people discover my site through Google searches (note that I never do Search Engine Optimization, although I probably should), quite a lot do it too through social networking.
 Create a Facebook page for your site, and sign up on twitter.
 Share other people‘s content and write interesting posts from these two accounts and link to them on your site.
 Others will follow you as you interact with them and write about interesting things, and these two sources can ultimately send you many new readers.

-- Start an e-mail list through Aweber and add the sign-up form to your site (see mine in the top-right).
+- Start an e-mail list through Aweber and add the sign-up form to your site.
 You can engage with people on a completely different level with email subscriptions.
 There is a good reason that pretty much all successful blogs have an email list associated with them!
 Have it ready from the start so you can grow it better.